-David Jones is reportedly close to selling its landmark Bourke Street Mall menswear store in the Melbourne CBD.
+David Jones is close to selling its landmark Bourke Street Mall menswear store in the Melbourne CBD.

-The mooted $120 million price is far less than the $150 million guide attached to the property when it was first speculated to be for sale last year.
+The $121 million price, mooted by The Australian, is far less than the guide ($150m) attached to the property when it was first speculated to be for sale last year.

 A public sale campaign was launched last December.

-Newmark last year paid Stockland about $64 million for Melbourne’s Tooronga Village shopping centre.
+The local fund last year paid Stockland about $64m for Melbourne’s Tooronga Village shopping centre.

-Headed by ex-footballer Chris Langford, the investor also owns South Yarra’s Jam Factory which is earmarked for a $450 million redevelopment set to include new offices.
+Headed by ex-footballer Chris Langford, the investor also owns South Yarra’s Jam Factory which is earmarked for a $450m redevelopment set to include new offices.

 David Jones menswear store: 299 Bourke Street

 When it was speculated to be for sale last year, David Jones’ trophy property was mooted as a potential block for global telecommunications giant Apple which has been seeking a Melbourne CBD flagship store for a decade.

 It includes 11,814 square metres of area over seven floors and a high-character historic exterior (the property was built in the 1930s for GJ Coles).
 The plot size is 2232 sqm.

-David Jones intends to use sale proceeds from 299 Bourke Street to renovate its main store across the road at #310.
+David Jones intends to use sale proceeds from 299 Bourke St to renovate its main store across the road at #310.

-Last month a comparable landmark asset – the former Australia on Collins complex – was listed for sale – also carrying c$150 million price hopes.
+Last month a comparable landmark asset – the former Australia on Collins complex – was listed for sale – also carrying c$150m price hopes.